Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: Marked and augmented interlacing partitions

 \begin{remark} The letters $a$ and $d$ in the names of the statistics in \eqref{eq: step stat1}--\eqref{eq: step stat4} correspond to \emph{ascent} and \emph{descent}.
-We will see in Section~\ref{sec: ribbon expansion} how each marked nested partition $\pi$ corresponds to a set of labeled binary trees, where each marked node in $\pi$ represents a descent in the labeling, and each unmarked node represents an ascent in the labeling. \end{remark}
+We will see in Section~\ref{sec: ribbon expansion} how each marked interlacing partition $\pi$ corresponds to a set of labeled binary trees, where each marked node in $\pi$ represents a descent in the labeling, and each unmarked node represents an ascent in the labeling. \end{remark}

-We define an \bemph{augmented nested partition} $\pi^\ast$ to be a marked nested partition such that each short arc in its arc diagram is labeled either $U$ or $D$.
-To each augmented nested partition $\pi^\ast$, we associate the following six statistics.
+We define an \bemph{augmented interlacing partition} $\pi^\ast$ to be a marked interlacing partition such that each short arc in its arc diagram is labeled either $U$ or $D$.
+To each augmented interlacing partition $\pi^\ast$, we associate the following six statistics.
 Let

 Combining all six statistics, we define